-OFFICE U JSE ONLY: DATE: xaminatio on Fee (According to the adopted Fee Schedule): \$400.00 included:YesNo Required do ocuments submitted:YesNo taff Signa ture: according ivision exemption request will be examined pursuant to MCA 76-3-201 and 76-3-207 and g to Section VIII.
-"Divisions of Land Exempt from Subdivision Review" of the 20 materials comments Subdivision and/or the Clerk & Commission comments Review Committee (Planner, Sanitarian, and Clerk & Recorder) will review the exemption and provide the claimant(s) and/ or their representative with electronic (email) s/changes needed to comply with the Subdivision and Platting Acts, Sanitation in on Act, and the Uniform Standards for Certificates of Survey (COS).
-The claimant(s) eir representative will address the comments/changes provided by the Planner, Sanitation, Recorder, and Examining Land Surveyor.
-The Exemption Claim will be placed on ions' regular agenda by the County Planner for final approval.
-Any exemption s/changes or denials can be appealed to the County Commission by the claimant(s) and/or esentative. exemption sory pre-application meeting may be requested prior to submitting an application for an an Section VIII-B-1-a (page).
-The following materials are required: a vicinity map, survey (COS or Subdivision), and recorded deed(s).
-The Exe includes: emption Review Criteria (page) i. ii.
-The nature of the claimant's business The prior history of the particular tract in question (the tract of record on file at the County Clerk & Recorder Office filed prior to July 1, 1973) iv.
+OFFICE USE ONLY: DATE: Examination Fee (According to the adopted Fee Schedule): \$400.00 included:Ye es No 0 Required documents submitted:YesNo Staff Signature: The subdivision exemption request will be examined pursuant to MCA 76-3-201 and 76-3-207 according to Section XI "Divisions of Land Exempt from Subdivision Review" of the 20 Co Subdivision Regulations (pages).
+The COS Review Committee (Planner, Sanitarian, and Clerk & Recorder) will review the exemple materials and provide the claimant(s) and/or their representative with electronic (email) comments/channeeded to comply with the Subdivision and Platting Acts, Sanitation in Subdivision Act, and the Unit Standards for Certificates of Survey (COS).
+The claimant(s) and/or their representative will address comments/changes provided by the Planner, Sanitation, Clerk & Recorder, and Examining Land Surve The Exemption Claim will be placed on Commissions' regular agenda by the County Planner for approval.
+Any exemption comments/changes or denials can be appealed to the County Commission by claimant(s) and/or their representative. form s the eyor.
+An Advisory pre-application meeting may be requested prior to submitting an application for an exemp Section VIII-B-1-a (page).
+The following materials are required: a vicinity map, recorded su (COS or Subdivision), and recorded deed(s).
+The Exemption Review Criteria (page) includes: i.
+The nature of the claimant's businessii.
+The prior history of the particular tract in question (the tract of record on file at the County iii.
+Clerk & Recorder Office filed prior to July 1, 1973) iv.
 The proposed configuration of the tract(s) if the proposed exempt transaction(s) is completed. v.
-A pattern of exempt transactions that will result in the equivalent of a subdivision without local government review.
+A pattern of exempt transactions that will result in the equivalent of a subdivision without government review.
 [State ex rel.
 Dreher v.
-Fuller, 849 P.2d 1045 (1993)] Documents [Sections VIII-B-1-a, page]: e paper and a digital copy of the following documents will need to be submitted the Subdivision rator aı Oraft Certificate of Survey (COS), amended plat (Three paper copies 18"x24" or larger and 1 pdf of the same size), or where a survey is not required (MCA 76-3-401), a draft distrument of conveyance.
+Fuller, 849 P.2d 1045 (1993)] Required Documents [Sections VIII-B-1-a, page]: Three paper and a digital copy of the following documents will need to be submitted the Subdivision Administrator Draft Certificate of Survey (COS), amended plat (Three paper copies 18"x24" or larger a pdf of the same size), or where a survey is not required (MCA 76-3-401), a draft instrument conveyance.
+Evidence of entitlement (such as): recorded deeds, contracts, restrictions, and covenants relate all the affected properties that have been recorded at the County Clerk & Recorder Office w the past year.
+Documentation in support of the sanitation exemption(s), if applicable.